cameronnathan707/Ring-Website/README.md

 A website that I've developed to learn React and developing an API for a store front.
 This is a WIP and learning experience so things will be changing and developing.
-This website will eventually have a store page and ring customerizer which will hopefully end up being a working sales website for my business https://cameronnathan707.github.io/Ring-Website/#/
+This website will eventually have a store page and ring customerizer which will hopefully end up being a working sales website for my business. https://cameronnathan707.github.io/Ring-Website/#/

 ### Items to come: